binghe/HOL/Manual/Cheatsheet/cheatsheet.md

   For example, the goal `x = SUC n /\ if x = 0 then P else Q` transforms to `x = SUC n /\ Q` using `simp[SF CONJ_ss]`.

 `SFY_ss`
-: Rewrites to prove simple `∃`-quantified goals using instantiations from assumptions/rewrites.
+: Rewrites to prove simple `?`-quantified goals using instantiations from assumptions/rewrites.

 `ETA_ss`
 : Rewrites to remove eta-expansion.